bioinfo-pf-curie/ChIP-seq/docs/usage.md

 ## Profiles

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
-Note that multiple profiles can be loaded, for example: `-profil\
-\e docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!

 The following `-profile` are available.
 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.